 - Be careful not to force the tube into the print or push too hard on the canvas, as this can damage it.

-- Continue to move the tube around so that all the dirt and dust are sucked up.
+- Move the tube around so all the dirt and dust are sucked up.

 - When you’re finished, turn off the vacuum cleaner and asses if you need to use other methods for cleaning the canvas.